 O’Briens Lawyers provides advice and representation to parties wishing to register trademarks or patents in Port Moresby.
 The firm’s dispute resolution team has also run a number of infringement actions to enforce intellectual property rights, including obtaining orders removing goods marked with counterfeit marks from sale.
-Senior associate Amira Ward is a key contact.

 Headed by executive partner Kisakiu Posman, Posman Kua Aisi Lawyers is a long-established practice, particularly well known for its litigation capability and frequent representation of significant domestic clients.